repairvision/repairvision.github.io/_pages/configuration/index.md

 - - -

 `(!)` Please note that this assumes that your meta-model is registered in the Eclipse instance you are currently running.
-If you are in the workspace in which you develop your meta-model, you have to run a second Eclipse instance with that meta-model registered and loaded, e.g., from the plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application.
+If you are in the workspace in which you develop your meta-model, you have to run a second Eclipse instance with that meta-model registered and loaded, e.g., from the `plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application`.

 `(!)` Moreover, if you want to initialize the edit rules based on the specified constraints, the constraint plug-in must be registered in the Eclipse instance you are currently running.
-If you are in the workspace in which you developed your constraints, you have to run a second Eclipse instance with that constraint plug-in registered and loaded, e.g., from the plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application.
+If you are in the workspace in which you developed your constraints, you have to run a second Eclipse instance with that constraint plug-in registered and loaded, e.g., from the `plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application`.

 `(!)` To avoid nesting multiple Eclipse workspace instances (`meta-model development -> constraint development -> edit rule development`), you can import (`File -> Import -> Existing Projects into Workspace`) the constraint plug-in into your primary `meta-model development` workspace.
 You can link the project instead of copying it.